- Information You Choose to Submit

 We automatically collect information that does not reflect or reference an individually identifiable user (“Non-Personal Information”) to help us understand how our users use the Services.
 Like most Web sites, we automatically collect and use the data contained in log files.
 The information in the log files may include the IP address of the computer or server that you are using to access the Services, the IP address and/or the URL from the Web site you visited just before you visited our Services, the URL of the page you visit upon leaving the Services, if any, and the type of browser and operating system you are using.
 This anonymous usage information may be associated with your user name and profile, but we will not disclose the associated information to third parties.

-We may use Personal Information, Health Information and Non-Personal Information for internal purposes, such as to notify you of new products or services, to send service notifications, to customize the advertising and content you see, to fulfill your requests for products and services, to improve the Services, to conduct research, to solicit your feedback and input about the Services and to provide more relevant products, services and advertisements on or through the Services.
-Such information may be combined with data collected from other sources so that we may further improve the relevance of products, services and advertisements offered on or through the Services.
+We may use Personal Information, Health Information and Non-Personal Information for internal purposes, such as to notify you of new products or services, to send service notifications, to customize the content you see, to fulfill your requests for products and services, to improve the Services, to conduct research, to solicit your feedback and input about the Services or to provide more relevant products and services on or through the Services.
+Such information may be combined with data collected from other sources so that we may further improve the relevance of products and services offered on or through the Services.

 Information that we collect is stored on servers that Medocity manages, using standard security procedures and practices appropriate to the nature of the information in an effort to protect information from unauthorized access, destruction, use, modification or disclosure.
 However, no data transmission over the Internet can be guaranteed to be 100% secure.
 As a result, while we strive to protect information transmitted on or through the Services, we cannot and do not guarantee or warrant the security of any information you transmit on or through the Services, and you do so at your own risk.